DavesCodeMusings/CloudPi/docs/index.md

 * Docker containers let you deploy applications quickly.
 * Ansible lets you automate the mundane tasks of installation and system configuration.

-Does this sound like your kind of thing?
+Sound like your kind of thing?
 Get yourself a 4Gig Raspberry Pi 4 and let's go!

 # Coming Soon
 New and improved documentation tailored for Raspberry Pi OS Bullseye